fiskaltrust/middleware-demo/src/at/README.md

 # Console Application for Austria
 The existing projects relate exclusively to the Austrian market and legislation.
-You need a configured and active queue for the applications, which is creatable in [https://portal.fiskaltrust.at](Portal).
+You need a configured and active queue for the applications, which is creatable in the [portal](https://portal.fiskaltrust.at).

 For all available executable applications you need the CashBoxId and the AccessToken.
-Both values can be found in the portal [https://portal.fiskaltrust.at].
+Both values can be found in the [portal](https://portal.fiskaltrust.at).

 ## REST
 You can create the receipts for cash revenue, zero receipts, start/stop receipt, and the receipts for year/month.